Volley Week logo

 In the second strongest European club tournament, Bulgaria will have five representatives.

-Greek club Milon Athens will rely on young opposite hitter Mario Petkov, son of former national team player Petko Petkov.
+Greek Milon Athens will rely on young opposite hitter Mario Petkov, son of former national team player Petko Petkov.

 Challenge Cup

-Another six Bulgarian volleyball players will be part of the third strongest European club tournament.
+Six more Bulgarian volleyball players will be part of the third strongest European club tournament.

-The summer transfer window in most European championships is still open, which means that the number of Bulgarian volleyball players in foreign clubs may increase in the coming weeks if more of our national team members sign with participants in European club competitions.
+The summer transfer window in most European championships is still open, which means that the number of Bulgarian volleyball players in foreign clubs may increase in the coming weeks if more of our national team players sign with participants in European club competitions.

-The draw for the three European club tournaments will be held onJuly 15 at 13:00 Bulgarian timeat the headquarters of the European Volleyball Confederation (CEV).
+The draw for the three European club tournaments will be held onJuly 15 at 1:00 PM Bulgarian timeat the headquarters of the European Volleyball Confederation (CEV).

 photo: Nikolay Varadinov